PhluantMobile/dojo_js/README.md

 ### HTML5 Video

 This function ensures that any HTML5 video that needs to be played can have the proper code rendered, inside or outside of Phluant's ad serving network.
 It isn't necessary to include any video tags in the HTML.
 All that is needed is a video container element and the proper JavaScript code.
 It is also possible for a video to auto play on an expansion.
 All that would be required is to add in the function callup to the applicable expand code.
 All videos automatically close on the completion of the video or contracting the ad.
-For any other events that require closure, ```dojo.video_close()``` can be utlized.
+For any other events that require closure, ```dojo.video_close()``` can be utilized.

 Required Attributes: